Bloggers – Don’t Sell Out CheapPosted on March 7th, 2013 43 comments

 Then there are the companies with online communities.
 Some will proudly display their “view count” for blog posts etc, but in some cases, this number can increase with every page refresh of that thread.
 So your blog post contribution that shows 10,000 views, really only got a hundred or two genuine views.

 Beware of these fake figures.
-Often, even a relatively little known blogger can get more views on their own web site than on one of these big players.
-There is most often more in it for them there there is for you.
+Often, even a relatively little known blogger can get more views on their own web site than on one of these big players websites.
+There is almost always more in it for them there there is in it for you.
+Beware.

 The rule is, take their figure and drop it by an order of magnitude.
 Two orders if the smell is rather pungent.